artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

   <img src="Images/RunDebug2.png" width=10% height=10%>
 </p>

 4. The program will start running on the simulator.
-You can run until the end of the program, execute step-by-step, analyze registers and memory, view the dissasembly version of the code, etc.
+You can run until the end of the program, execute step-by-step, analyze registers and memory, view the dissasembly version of the code, etc. In the next figure, you can see the program after its execution, along with the factorial result displayed in the console at the bottom.

 <p align="center">
   <img src="Images/Simulation4.png" width=80% height=80%>